CSCS and ECS Card Scheme

 Do CSCS cards require NVQs?

-No. The initial paperwork for may trades and skills focussed on NVQs as the primary qualifications to prove competence, but these proved unpopular and mostly inappropriate for the communications cabling industry and the City and Guilds 3666 scheme (now replaced by the City and Guilds 3667 award) was accepted as the UK industry standard qualification.
+No. The initial paperwork for may trades and skills focussed on NVQs as the primary qualifications to prove competence, but these proved unpopular and mostly inappropriate for the communications cabling industry.
+Currently, the City and Guilds 3667/3668 scheme and the Open Awards Level 3 awards in fibre and copper datacoms installation are accepted for ECS cards as the UK industry standard qualifications.

 Will my **** or ***** certificate be accepted for CSCS card?

-This could depend on what letters fill in the asterix spaces above, but the most likely answer is a simple no. The City & Guilds 3666/3667 awards have been accepted as a UK qualification on the QCF and widely recognised as being the industry standard qualifications for the communications cabling industry.
-Beware of other ‘qualifications’ that are often little more than company certificates and will not be recognised in the UK as evidence of skills for CSCS cards.
+This could depend on what letters fill in the asterix spaces above, but the most likely answer is a simple no. The City & Guilds 3667/3668 awards and the OA Level 3 Awards in fibre/copper datacoms installation have been accepted as UK qualifications on the RQF and widely recognised as being the industry standard qualifications for the communications cabling industry.
+Beware of other ‘qualifications’ that are often little more than company certificates and will not be recognised in the UK as evidence of skills for ECS cards.